WHAT ISSUES DO CITIES FACE?

 TO WATCH VIDEO!

-Cities face critical issues like public safety, urbanisation, ageing, and more.
+Cities face critical issues like public safety, urbanization, ageing, and more.
 We look at six of the world’s great cities.
 What are the issues they face—and how are they using smart technologies and human innovation to overcome them?

-California has a traffic problem.
+Like many cities, California has a traffic problem.
 Commuters in Los Angeles spend an average of 119 hours a year stuck in traffic.

 Although Copenhagen is known as a city of cyclists, car usage is on the rise.
 Car traffic shot up by 25% between 2010 and 2016.